carolinazea/Instacart-Analysis-Python-Jupyter-Notebook-/README.md

 # Python_Project
 Repository will contain Python code

-Instacart, an online grocery store is a grocery delivery and pick-up service that operates in the United States and Canada.
+ **Instacart, an online grocery store is a grocery delivery and pick-up service that operates in the United States and Canada.
 The service allows customers to order groceries from participating retailers with the shopping being completed by a personal shopper.
-Instacart wants to find more information in reagrds to their sales patterns.
+Instacart wants to find more information in regards to their sales patterns.**

  *Open-source data is used*